 There are three main types of academic content you will be expected to find as a university student: books, chapters in books and journal articles.

 Note the publication year.
-To find this book type the title into the Library catalogue.
+To find this book type the title into the Library Search.
 This book is available as a print book and an ebook.
 The print book is located in the Short Loan Collection at shelfmark D16.I63 TOSH.
 The ebook may be accessed via the Available Online link underneath the title.

 Note the word "in".
 This is a particular chapter in an edited collection.
 It was published as a book.
-To find it search for the book in the Library Catalogue, then look up the content page to find the chapter.
+To find it search for the book in the Library Search, then look up the content page to find the chapter.
 This book is available as an ebook and may be accessed via the Available Online link underneath the title.

 The journal here is called Arts and the market.
 The article title is "Public art and transformation in Northern Ireland".
 Note the volume number 10 and Issue number 3 in this example.
 Journals are published periodically, usually several times a year, so there could be several volumes for the same year.
 There are two ways to find this article: